ob1lan/FindingsManager/README.md

 # FindingsManager
 Currently in DRAFT
 # TO DO
-- Refactor registration form to match login's style + same with OTP and forgot password (use JS to update the card)
+- Refactor OTP and forgot password to match the login card style
+- Ensure the Admin - SMTP Setttings page is showing the same as the others Admin menu pages
 - Consider refactoring and use JWT to authenticate users (instead of sessions)
 - Handle environment variables to configure ports, hostname, etc...
 - Use email templates and harmize the email content (use the same template for all emails) and helpers